Nivola/nivola/README.md

 ## Installing Cloud Management Platform (CMP)
+Overview of the parts you are going to create:
+- Nivola shell console (CLI)
+- Cloud Management Platform (CMP) the integration and automation platform that exposes all business services through API (Application programming Interface) that can be called up by the user, which includes accounting, profiling, security services
+- Nginx, a proxy server that allows the CLI to call the various components of the CMP in https
+- Mysql database where some schema will be created

 ### Prerequisites
-- You must have already downloaded the projects beecell, beedrones, beehive.
+- You must have already downloaded this project __nivola__ and to start the projects beecell, beedrones, beehive in a "workspace" folder
+- Install Docker for building images.
 - You must have the Nivola CLI (shell console) already installed.
 See __beehive3-cli__ project [GitHub](https://github.com/Nivola/beehive3-cli) - [GitLab](https://gitlab.csi.it/nivola/cmp3/beehive3-cli/tree/devel)
-- You must have "minikube" installed
+- You must have "minikube" installed (a tool that lets you run a single-node Kubernetes cluster on your personal computer)
+- CMP deployment using the Kubernetes command-line tool, kubectl.
 - Install a MySql/MariaDB database (MySql version > 5.7, MariaDB version > 10.5).
 We suggest to use a Mysql Docker.
 See instructions in __beehive3-cli__ project.
 - Install Elasticsearch server where write logs.
-- CMP deployment using the Kubernetes command-line tool, kubectl.
-- Install Docker for building images.
-- Move to folder nivola/deploy/k8s

 ### Minikube start
-Start your minikube with the docker driver, replacing replacing placeholder <WORKSPACE> with folder where you downloaded projects.
+Start your minikube with the docker driver, replacing the following placeholder <WORKSPACE> with folder where you downloaded projects.
 We suggest that minikube process starts in a docker network "nivolanet" for being reachable from CLI and Nginx.
 ```
 $ minikube start --driver=docker --cpus=4 --mount=true --mount-string="<WORKSPACE>:/pkgs" --network nivolanet
 ```

-To obtail minikube IP launch (you will need it to configure nginx)
+To obtail minikube IP launch (you will need it to configure Nginx)
 ```
 $ minikube ip
 ```